mriale/PyDPainter/docs/menus/src/picture.md

 Shows the [Screen Format requestor...](screenformat.md) to allow you to choose a new canvas to paint on.

-*Tip: remember that pixel art spirit is low screen resolution with all pixels visible on the screen.
+*Tip: remember that the defining characteristics of pixel art are low screen resolution with large pixels visible on the screen.
 Similarly, the number of colors used is limited, as is the number of tints available.*

 ## Open...
 Loads bitmap images in the following formats:
-*  .iff or .ilbm (Amiga legacy), from 2 to 16 million colors (conversion to 256 colors max)
+*  .iff or .ilbm (Amiga legacy), from 2 colors to 16 million colors (conversion to 256 colors max)
-* .lbm PC IFF PBM (???)
+* .lbm IFF PBM (PC), 256 color format used on the PC versions of Deluxe Paint
 * .bmp Windows BitMaP image (up to 256 colors)
 * .gif GIF (still image.
 Animated GIFs are supported, but in the animation menu)
 * .jpg .jpeg JPEG, a lossy photo compression format (conversion to 256 colors)
 * .png (conversion to 256 colors if necessary)
 * .tga Targa images

 > Please note!
-The size of modern images may exceed **PydPainter** inbuilt screen sizes, in which case they will be larger and continue beyond the screen displayed, below the interface.
+The size of modern images may exceed **PyDPainter** built-in screen sizes, in which case they will be larger and continue beyond the screen displayed, below the interface.
 You can scroll them using cursors keys. [see Page Size](#page-size).

 The file query is inspired by **DeluxePaint** legacy.
 You can move up one level in the tree structure by clicking on `.. (parent dir)`